 Early season powder!

 Kazakhstan is a vast country in Central Asia, located between Russia, China, Kyrgyzstan, and Uzbekistan.
 Its nature is incredibly diverse, and in the southern part of the country—along the border with Kyrgyzstan—rise Kazakhstan’s highest mountains.
 This region is also home to the country’s largest city, Almaty.
 In the east, near the Russian border, lies the Altai Mountains, known for their incredible tree-skiing terrain, cold climate, and long ski season.
 Heavy snowfall typically begins as early as late October, creating ideal conditions for winter sports.
 Previously, before Russia's war of aggression, we ventured into the Russian side of the Altai Mountains for our ski expeditions.
 Snow conditions were excellent from early November onward, and we often enjoyed perfect powder days.
 In the 2023 season, we headed to Kazakhstan for the first time—and we were not disappointed!
 We were the only snowcat in the area and carved fresh lines in light powder day after day.
-This season, we’re returning to Ridder for a program of six days of snowcat skiing!
-(With the exception of November 28–December 7, 2025, when the program includes five cat skiing days.)
+This season, we’re returning to Ridder again for a program of six days of snowcat skiing!

 Two professional guides: one Finnish or Swedish, and one local.